-Lorenz Haselberger is counsel in the Tax practice.
+Lorenz Haselberger is a partner in the Tax practice.

-He focuses primarily on the taxation of financial instruments and the tax aspects of domestic and international mergers and acquisitions, capital markets offerings and debt restructurings.
+He focuses primarily on the taxation of financial instruments and the tax aspects of domestic and cross-border mergers and acquisitions, inbound investments, capital markets offerings and debt restructurings.
 He regularly advises major financial institutions, sovereign investors, funds and domestic and multinational companies.

 From 2012 to 2013, he served as a judicial clerk to the Honorable Patrick Higginbotham on the U.S. Court of Appeals for the Fifth Circuit.

 J.D., cum laude

 - Co-Author, Report on Cryptocurrency and Other Fungible Digital Assets (Report No. 1461), New York State Bar Association Tax Section (April 18, 2022)

 - Co-Author, Stop BEATing Up Your Brother-Sister, Tax Notes Federal (Oct.
 12, 2020)

 - Co-Author, Stop BEATing Up Your Brother-Sister, Part 2, Tax Notes Federal (Oct.
 19, 2020)

 - Author, Toward a Regulatory Solution to FLP-Driven Transfer-Tax Avoidance, Harvard Law Review (March 2013)